abdullaabdukulov/02-Data-Science-My-Vivino/README.md

 1. Load the dataset:

-    Place your `vivino_dataset.csv` file in the project directory.
+    Place your `wine.csv` file in the project directory.

 2. Open the Jupyter Notebook: